In-depth reviews

 Reliability & safety rating

-There’s no reliability data for the e-C4 X, nor its e-C4 sibling yet.
-However, Citroen as a brand did commendably well in our latest Driver Power customer satisfaction survey, coming 13th out of 29 manufacturers.
-Around 19% of owners reported a fault with their car within the first year of ownership, which is about average, while many were impressed by the low running costs and level of comfort associated with Citroen models.
+Good news for prospective Citroen e-C4 X buyers; its sister car, the e-C4 was rated the best car to own in our 2024 Driver Power customer satisfaction survey, with owners praising their cars’ reliability and safety features.
+In fact, Citroen as a brand also did commendably well in our brand survey, coming 11th out of 32 manufacturers.
+Around 14% of owners reported a fault with their car within the first year of ownership, which is quite a bit below average, while many were impressed by the low running costs and level of comfort associated with Citroen models.

 The standard Citroen C4 underwent safety testing by Euro NCAP in 2021, with its four-star rating also applying to the mechanically-similar e-C4 X. While this is not quite a perfect score, the e-C4 X should be very safe, with all models coming as standard with autonomous emergency braking (AEB), lane departure warning with lane-keep assist, and speed limit information.
 Higher-spec cars also get night-time and cyclist detection for the AEB system, blind-spot monitoring, automatic high beams and traffic sign recognition.